apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

    So only exclude those paths which do not have node matching given nodeType or nodes which are known to be not part of any query result

+4. Sub-root index definitions (e.g. `/test/oak:index/index-def-node`) -
+   `excludedPaths` and `includedPaths` need to be relative to the path that index is defined
+    for. e.g. if the condition is supposed to be put for `/test/a` where the index definition is at `/test/oak:index/index-def-node` then `/a` needs to be put as value of `excludedPaths` or `includedPaths`.
+On the other hand, `queryPaths` remains to be an absolute path.
+So, for the example above, `queryPaths` would get the value `/test/a`.

 In most cases use of `queryPaths` would not be required as index definition should not have any overlap.